DappDevs/presentations/content/ethereum-technical.md

 Next, the client provides an amount of gas to pay for the transaction and broadcasts it to the entire Ethereum network.

-A miner listening on the network will heard this broadcasted transaction and, based on the gas price being paid and the gas limit stated for the transaction, they will begin processing that transaction for inclusion into the block they are mining.
+A miner listening on the network will hear this broadcasted transaction and, based on the gas price being paid and the gas limit stated, they will begin processing that transaction for inclusion into the block they are mining.

-For the first destination of the transaction, the value is transferred and any code available at the destination gets executed according the data provided in the transaction.
+For the first destination of the transaction, any Ether is transferred and any code available at the destination gets executed according the data provided.
 If the call matches a function definition, it will execute that function with the given parameters, recording each instruction and how much gas it uses.

-This cycle repeats if the function contains another function call, the call will forward to the appropiate contract's function and additional gas will be used.
+If the function contains another function call, this cycle repeats and the call will forward to the appropiate contract's function and additional gas will be used.
 When the call completes, the total gas usage is recorded, multipled by the gas price, and the resulting fee is debited from the sender and credited to the miner.